 The Company is exposed to price risk with respect to commodity and equity prices.
 Equity price risk is defined as the potential adverse impact on the Company's earnings due to movements in individual equity prices or general movements in the level of the stock market.
 Commodity price risk is defined as the potential adverse impact on earnings and economic value due to commodity price movements and volatilities.
 The Company closely monitors commodity prices of resources, individual equity movements, and the stock market to determine the appropriate course of action to be taken by the Company.
-The Company maintains certain investments in marketable securities which are measured at fair value, being the closing price of each equity investment at the balance sheet date.
+The Company maintains certain investments in marketable securities which are measured at fair value, being the closing price of each equity investment at the statement of financial position date.
 We are exposed to changes in share prices which would result in gains and losses being recognized in total comprehensive loss.
-A 10% fluctuation in the price of the Company's marketable securities would increase/decrease comprehensive loss by \$42,852 as at September 30, 2016 (September 30, 2015 - \$16,589).
+A 10% fluctuation in the price of the Company's marketable securities would increase/decrease comprehensive loss by \$32,198 as at September 30, 2017 (September 30, 2016 - \$42,852).